 Let’s get this party started!
 This is what to put on save the date cards for the lowkey, fun couple. ;) By That Girl Press.

-For what to put on save the dates with a formal flair, spell out everything, like this example by Jen Owens.
+For what to put on save the dates with a formal flair, and spell out everything, like this example by Jen Owens.

 8. Floral Arch

 This save the date card features a stunning design by artist Hannah Williams.
-The wording is at the top, then accented by a floral design cascading down the sides, and the information for the wedding day at the bottom.
+The wording is at the top, then accented by a floral design cascading down the sides, and the information for the wedding day is at the bottom.
 I love the colors, the flowers, the photo — it is all perfect!

 Once you’ve picked out the card design you like, you can add items to it.
 Save the date cards can include embellishments or accessories such as vellum, wax seals, or ribbon.
 These accessory items — also known as finishing touches — are accents that make a beautiful first impression on guests.
 Of these accents, my favorite is probably the wax seal.
 You can use it to seal the envelope and it adds just the perfect personalized touch.